 So, let’s have a look at how to use your Instant Pot as a slow cooker.
 Here are the steps that you’ll need to follow:

-- Press the “Adjust” button to change the heat setting to “Normal” or “More”
+• Some Instant Pots can be set to either high or low, while others you must press the “adjust” button to change the heat setting to “Normal” or “More”

-- Set your desired cooking duration, using the “+” and “-“ buttons, for anywhere between 0.5 to 20 hours
+• Set your desired cooking duration.
+On some Instant Pots, you use the “+” and “-“ buttons, while on others you use the turn dial.
+You can set it for anywhere from 0.5 to 20 hours

 The Instant Pot will start cooking 10 seconds after the final button is pressed and will remain on “Keep-Warm” mode for up to 10 hours after the timer runs out.